dgwyer/gutenberg-development-resources/README.md

 **Please star this repo, and help spread the word!**

-Are you looking to level-up your block development skills?
+Are you looking to level-up your block development or block theme skills?
 Don't know where to start?
 You're in the right place!

 Below is a list of up-to-date curated resources to help with all things related to editor development.
 This includes blocks, editor plugins, block-based themes and so on.